Being salesy is like using a leaky bucket to fetch water from a stream. You put in more effort for less results.

 You’ve helped them and the principle of reciprocity says you have money in your moral piggybank.

-KyLeads is a $39 piece of software that helps you capture more leads and send better messages IE prevents you from being salesy.
+KyLeads is a piece of software that helps you capture more leads, send better messages, and improve, the customer experience.
+In other words, it prevents you from being salesy.
 We could have decided to only use ads to drive traffic to high converting landing pages.
 People would’ve signed up and been happy with what they got.

 Instead, we’re building a blog that’s actually useful for our audience.
 We write on topics directly related to our business like this one on quiz questions.
 We also write on topics that are useful for our audience as a whole like this one on the startup narrative.